You are here

-Judi Greenwald is the Deputy Director for Climate, Environment, and Energy Efficiency in the Department of Energy’s Office of Energy Policy and Systems Analysis.
-In this capacity, she oversees technical, economic and policy analysis related to climate mitigation and resilience, environmental protection, and energy efficiency.
-Ms. Greenwald also serves as a Senior Advisor to the Secretary for Climate Change.
+Judi Greenwald served as the Deputy Director for Climate, Environment, and Energy Efficiency in the Department of Energy’s Office of Energy Policy and Systems Analysis until January 2017.
+In this capacity, she oversaw technical, economic, and policy analysis related to climate mitigation and resilience, environmental protection, and energy efficiency.
+Ms. Greenwald also served as a Senior Advisor to Secretary Moniz for Climate Change.

 Ms. Greenwald has over 30 years of experience working on energy and environmental policy.
 Prior to joining EPSA, Ms. Greenwald worked for fifteen years at the Center for Climate and Energy Solutions (formerly the Pew Center on Global Climate Change), most recently serving as the Vice President for Technology and Innovation.
 There she oversaw the analysis and promotion of technology, business, state, regional and federal innovation in the major sectors that contribute to climate change, including transportation, electric power, buildings, and industry.